Are Printed Yoga Mats Actually Good?

 Quality: Medium to high.

 The design is printed directly onto the mat like a printer.
 Quality and durability depend on the specific process and inks used.
-Some digital printing is very durable; some fades or chips.
-Ask about longevity and warranties.
-Generally, digital printing is better than screen printing but not as permanent as sublimation.
+Some digital printing is very durable; some fades quickly.
+Ask the manufacturer about ink type and durability before buying.

 Design Considerations